1. Network connectivity in ADHD¶

 - Sensorimotor network

-- This is said to be primarily associated with inattention
+- This is primarily associated with inattention

 - Somatomotor network

-- SM Mouth Network
+- SM mouth network

-- SM Hand Network
+- SM manual network

 2.8.
 Cerebellar network¶